Programme

 13:30 – 14:15

-Cybersecurity and the citizen
+Panel: Cybersecurity and the citizen

 For a modern digital society, cybersecurity is more than just a technological and organisational challenge.
-Cybersecurity awareness and skills to manage cyber risks are required for all of society in order to preserve our way of life and continue to benefit from digitalisation both as individuals and as a society.
+Cybersecurity awareness and skills to manage cyber risks are required for all of society to preserve our way of life and continue to benefit from digitalisation both as individuals and as a society.
 In this session, we’ll explore:

 • How can cybersecurity be mainstreamed into digitalisation as a prerequisite rather than an afterthought?

-• How can governments improve cybersecurity behaviour across society by better considering humans vis-à-vis technology?
+• How can governments improve cybersecurity behaviour across society by better-considering humans vis-à-vis technology?

-Kadri Kaska – Senior Cybersecurity Expert, e-‑Governance Academy (moderator)(moderator)
+Kadri Kaska – Senior Cybersecurity Expert, e-‑Governance Academy (moderator)

 13:30 – 14:15